 Ford and Fiat Chrysler – both major manufacturers – have already changed their plans.
-At the start of 2017, Ford abandoned plans to build a 1.5 billion euro factory in Mexico and said it would expand in, saying it would, instead, invest in a plant in Michigan.
+At the start of 2017, Ford abandoned plans to build a 1.5 billion euro factory in Mexico, saying it would, instead, invest in a plant in Michigan.

 Fiat Chrysler has announced it will create 2,000 jobs in Ohio and Michigan.
 It has also warned it may need to close its Mexico operations if Trump’s new tariffs are imposed.